-Ryszard Kulig, Janusz Laskowski
+Ryszard Kulig

-Departament of Machine Operation in Food Industry, Agricultural University of Lublin
+Departament of Machine Operation in Food Industry, Agricultural University in Lublin, Poland

-Summary: The paper presents the results of studies on the effects of conditioning methods on energy consumption during pelleting of selected plant raw materials.
-Steam conditioning was compared with cold conditioning.
+Summary.
+The paper presents the results of studies on the effects of conditioning methods on energy consumption during pelleting of selected plant raw materials.
+Steam conditioning was compared to cold conditioning.
 Electrical and thermal energy consumption in the pelleting process were determined.
-It was found that steam conditioning allowed to reduce electrical energy consumption (on average by 30%), as compared with cold conditioning.
+It was found out that steam conditioning allowed to reduce electrical energy consumption (on average by 30%), as compared to cold conditioning.
 Total energy consumption during pelleting was lower in the case of cold conditioning.